 Lithium Cells should not be stored at high or too low voltage and are usually stored at around 3.4V.

 Batteries are rated in Ah (amp-hours).
-The amp hour rating is a measurement of the current output over time example a 1 amp-hour battery should be able to continuously supply 1 amp for an hour.
+The amp hour rating is a measurement of the current output over time.
+For example a 1 amp-hour battery should be able to continuously supply 1 amp for an hour.

 Capacity is relative to the size of Battery, this is usually printed on its side.
 The Amp-hour rating dictates how long you can use the battery and what types of loads you can place a battery.
 Remember the goal is to run the battery over a long period of time.

-Example if you have an 100 amp-hour battery you can draw out 100 amps in an hour but that is not advisable, you can also draw 10 amps over 10 hours or 20 amps over 5 hours.
+For example, if you have a 100 amp-hour battery you can draw out 100 amps in an hour but that is not advisable, you can also draw 10 amps over 10 hours or 20 amps over 5 hours.

 Storage Capacity (Power)

-Battery Capacity or power is measure in in Kilowatt hours.
-It is different from the Amp-hour rating as this gives you the total storage capacity derived from Voltage and amp hours.
+Battery Capacity or power is measured in Kilowatt-hours.
+It is different from the Amp-hour rating as this gives you the total storage capacity derived from Voltage and amp-hours.